msheliga1/uriHW14MVCBlog/README.md

         express - ORM
         sequelize - avoid rewriting common SQL queries express-handlebars - for the front end
-    mySQL - install is from the DEVIL!
-    SQL - Standard Query Language
+    mySQL - Install is from the DEVIL!
+(Windows 10) SQL - Standard Query Language
     Insomnia - Used for testing routes
     Agile - Try to assign a little work at a time.

 ## Acceptance Criteria
 -----------------------
-SQL DB with Users, BlogPosts and
+SQL DB with Users, BlogPosts and Comments

 Express.js API - add my db name, username, and password to environment variables Enter schema and seed commands